 Off the coast of mainland Norway, about halfway to the North Pole, lies the Svalbard archipelago.
 It’s so far north that it’s completely dark for four months out of the year, and it’s so cold that anything buried in the ground doesn’t decompose.
 For example, in 1998, scientists extracted a live sample of the 1918 flu virus from buried bodies.
 Because of this, the 2,000-person town of Longyearbyen has made it illegal to die or be buried there.
 Instead, people nearing the ends of their lives must fly to the Norwegian mainland.

-The story we know as Snow White and the Seven Dwarfs came from a German fairytale that’s been around for centuries.
+Snow White and the Seven Dwarfs as we know it came from a German fairytale that’s been around for centuries.
 The dwarfs were always an important part of the story, but they didn’t have individual names (apart from one stage adaptation) until Walt Disney came along.
 However, Happy, Grumpy, Sleepy, Sneezy, Bashful, Dopey, and Doc weren’t the only names the writers considered.
-We could have had dwarfs named Jumpy, Burpy, Puffy, Stuffy, Lazy, Wheezy, and the cringe-inducing Deafy.
+According to The Guardian, we could have had dwarfs named Jumpy, Burpy, Puffy, Stuffy, Lazy, Wheezy, and the cringe-inducing Deafy.

-Do you like to have a sugary pastry with your morning coffee?
+Do you like to have a pastry with your morning coffee?
 Us, too.
-But recent research shows that might be missing out on some sugary goodness.
+But a 2017 study published in the Journal of Food Science shows that we all might be missing out on some sugary goodness.
 While caffeine dulls your brains receptors to hormones that cause sleepiness, it also dulls your perception of sweetness.
 That can lead you to underestimate the true amount of sugar you’re consuming—either in the coffee itself or as a side dish—or even cause sugar cravings.
 The solution?
 Try decaf a few times a week.
 That same research showed that participants couldn’t tell the difference between regular and decaf.

-If you’ve ever wondered why they call it a “3 Musketeers bar,” even though you only get one musketeer—ahem, bar—you’re not alone.
-In fact, the original 1932 version of the confection contained three separate candy bars in one wrapper: one full of chocolate nougat (like today), while the other two contained vanilla and strawberry nougat.
+The original 1932 version of the 3 Musketeers bars contained three separate candy bars in one wrapper: one was full of chocolate nougat (like the bar today), while the other two contained vanilla and strawberry nougat.

 However, during World War II, American candy makers had to work around sugar rations, and the Mars Corporation decided to focus on their most popular flavor: chocolate.
 (No surprise there.)
 In recent years, however, they’ve released limited-edition flavors from time to time.